monicakrystal/foodplanner/README.md

   - keep track of item cost; which store, date purchased
   - able to track recipe cost?
   - any other expenses? kitchen items.
+  - able to see daily costs, weekly, monthly.

 # /notes